Houston Slip and Fall Lawyers Fighting For Justice After a Property Owner’s Negligence

 Sometimes the proper classification of a plaintiff can be ambiguous.
 For example, consider a customer in a business establishment who becomes injured after entering an area that is clearly off-limits to the public.
 The courts may classify this individual as a trespasser, not an invitee, even though the person entered the establishment with the intent of engaging in a legitimate business transaction.

 Slip and fall accidents can be extremely serious and difficult to litigate.
 If you have been harmed in a fall due to the negligence of a property owner, you need a slip and fall lawyer who will help you obtain a settlement.
-Don’t hesitate to call the Houston slip and fall lawyers at Schechter, McElwee, Shaffer & Harris.
-We can be reached at 713-364-0723.
-Ask for a free consultation.
+Don’t hesitate to call the Houston slip and fall lawyers at our law firm.
+We will do whatever it takes to get you the best results possible for your slip and fall case.